MISTLab/ciRobotics/README.md

 1. Fork this repo to your github account and then git clone to local.
 1. Run `cd ciRobotics`
-1. Run `. masterRun.sh` to init a swarm andd creat a gitlab servo.
+1. Run `. masterStart.sh` to init a swarm andd creat a gitlab servo.
 1. Wait two minutes to start a gitlab server.
 Go to `localhost:7001` to check whether the gitlab is ready.
 1. If it is ready, the page will ask you to set a password.
 Set any password you want.
 Then you will have a root accout with username `root` and password you have used.
 1. Go to `Admin/runner/shared runner` to copy the shared runner token.